Department of Finance, Economics, and Accounting

 Course Transfer Policy for Business Majors

 Business students transferring to JSU from other accredited institutions must satisfy specified course and GPA requirements prior to eligibility for upper division courses.
-Also, business students may transfer into JSU from another institution no more than 50 percent of the business credit hours required for the business degree (SBI core plus major requirements).
+Also, business students may transfer into JSU from another institution no more than 50 percent of the business credit hours required for the business degree (CBI core plus major requirements).
 Transfer credits for 300/400 level business courses will be accepted only from AACSB-International accredited schools.
 This applies only to courses that are approved for transfer once a student has enrolled as a business student at Jacksonville State University and not to credits that have been completed at another institution prior to enrolling in JSU’s business program.
 See appropriate section of the university catalog for Transfer Student Admissions.

 Business Core Requirements